This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-- 5 Tip #5: Careful mixing of the components
+- 5 Tip #5: Careful Mixing the Components

-- 9 Tip #9: Use only compatible colors
+- 9 Tip #9: Use only compatible Colorants

 First of all, when mixing epoxy resin, you should be aware that the resin can have different mixing ratios depending on the manufacturer.
 In addition to the usual specifications of resin and hardener in a ratio of 1 : 1 or even 2 : 1, the manufacturer’s specifications sometimes also include much more complicated variants such as 100 : 45.

 For this reason, you should read the manufacturer’s instructions on the packaging carefully before you start mixing.
 If you do not follow these instructions, the resin may not work as desired or may not cure in the end.
 Our epoxy resin calculator will help you determine the optimum mixing ratio.

 Tip #2: Mixing by Volume instead of by Weight

 Depending on the manufacturer, it is possible that the resin and hardener differ in density.
 This means that they do not necessarily have the same weight.
 If the two components are now measured by weight using a scale and mixed in a ratio of 1:1, it is possible that the mixing ratio is actually incorrect because they have different weights.
 This problem increases the more volume you mix.

 Tip: Use a measuring cup to measure the resin and hardener by volume when mixing the components.
 In this case the density of the corresponding material is irrelevant.

 The scale of the measuring cup used should have the smallest usable increments possible to enable accurate measurement.
 First, put the resin into the measuring cup and wait a short moment.
 This allows the surface of the material to level out.
 Then you can add the exact same amount of hardener.